 Meet the management team

-The Institute is managed by a team of 9 representatives from the membership who are elected by the membership for a 3 year term and then stand for re-election if they wish.
-One of the nine has been appointed to represent the Institute of Scottish Professional Willwriters.
+The Institute is managed by a team of up to 9 representatives from the membership who are elected by the membership for a 3 year term and then stand for re-election if they wish.
+One of those elected is appointed to represent the Institute of Scottish Professional Willwriters.

 I have been involved in writing Wills since 1990, joined the IPW in 1993, joined its management team in 1997 and was Chairman from 2000 - 2014.
 I am still involved in my Willwriting business which means that I experience first-hand the day to day trials, tribulations and elations of being a Willwriter.